-We also recommend keeping the water tank about three quarters full.
-This way it’ll take much longer to freeze and if they do freeze, there’s room for expansion.
+We also recommend keeping the water tank about three-quarters full.
+This way, it’ll take much longer to freeze, and if they do freeze, there’s room for expansion.

 If you’re in any doubt, winterize the water system by completely emptying it and using LP air to dry out the pipes.

 Use bottles of water instead and consider

 Never leave your water hose connected to the supply pipe because it’s likely to freeze solid, making detaching it next to impossible.

-Alternatively you could use a heated water hose.
+Alternatively, you could use a heated water hose.

-For waste water, it’s best to leave the drain valve open and let the grey water run into a bucket.
+For waste water, it’s best to leave the drain valve open and let the greywater run into a bucket.

-If you have a campervan toilet with black tanks though, make sure to not let these fill too much and pour antifreeze into them.
+campervan toilet with black tanks, make sure not to let these fill too much and pour antifreeze into them.